sighthoundinc/data-api-utils/README.md

 # Instructions and examples
 There are a few different example scripts in this repository that can be used to demonstrate the capabilities of the Sighthound Data API:
 ## src/find_media_by_sensor.py
-Run `python3 src/find_media_by_sensor.py --help` for an overveiw.
+Run `python3 src/find_media_by_sensor.py --help` for an overview.
 The `find_media_by_sensor.py` script can be used to query the videos associated with the last 10 sensor events for a specific sensor and stream.
 For each event, gsutil URI's will be provided for video events.
 See the [gsutil documentation](https://cloud.google.com/storage/docs/gsutil) for information on how you can download the videos using the gsutil URIs.
-### Required Arguments/Environemnt Variables
+### Required Arguments/Environment Variables
 - `export API_KEY=<API_KEY>`: The `API_KEY` environment variable must be set with your Sighthound Data API Key prior to running this script
 - `--stream_id`: The stream_id that you would like to query events for.
 If using a DNNCam, use the device ID (i.e. BAI_0000134).
 Else, query for sensors on a device to get associated streamId's, see https://docs.data-api.sighthound.com/#get-sensors-by-device
 - `--sensors`: The sensor(s) to be queried.
 These should be formatted as `<streamUUID>__<sensorName>` where the `streamUUID` should be `0` for DNNCam's.
 For example, if you would like to view the events from the `PRESENCE_PERSON_1` sensor on a DNNCam, the sensor name would be `0__PRESENCE_PERSON_1`.